·10 min read

 2. Exercise Even When You Don't Want To

-- Releases endorphins that counteract low mood
+• Releases endorphins that push back on low mood

 3. Journal Through It